carlohamalainen/carlohamalainen.github.io/_posts/2010-02-18-telstra-prepaid-wireless-broadband-on-ubuntu-9-0410-04.md

 ---
 **Update 2011-03-31:** the MF626 is complete crap.
 Constant dropouts.
 Switched to [Internode 3G](http://www.internode.on.net/residential/wireless_broadband/nodemobile_data/) with their Huawei hardware.
 Much better.

 I recently bought a Telstra NextG prepaid wireless broadband pack and found some of the information for Ubuntu 9.04 on forums/blogs to be a bit out of date.
-Here&#8217;s my quick start guide:
+Here's my quick start guide:

 **Update for Ubuntu 10.10 64bit:** the modem is not recognised so for a quick fix I just installed the usb-modeswitch and usb-modeswitch-data packages from Ubuntu Lucid.